Antoun17/Project1CSCI362/README.md

-# Project1CSCI362
+BatchSocial

-A database project for CSI362
+A social media database project for CSI362 at Johnn Jay College of Criminal Justice.